Bardia-Afshar/AD9833-STM32/README.md

 void AD9833_SetWave(uint16_t Wave);                      // Sets Output Wave Type void AD9833_SetWaveData(float Frequency,float Phase);    // Sets Wave Frequency & Phase
 ```
+## Note
+Regarding the fact that this library uses a delay to execute software SPI, it can act differently with different microcontrollers.
+It depends on the master clock on your uC.
+If this library did not work for you, you have to change delay times in Write SPI function.
+You can do this with trial and error by adding some assembly nopes.
+Of course, you can use hardware SPI and add your functions to the library to avoid timing problems.

 ## Test Results

 Some Frequency Sweep test :)